SIGN UP FOR OUR EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 As more people bought cars and bridges opened, fewer people used the ferries and the terminal eventually closed.
 For years, the building wasn't used.
 In addition, a huge, ugly double decker freeway was built right in front of it.

 The city removed the freeway in 1991 due to damage that was beyond repair from the 1989 earthquake.
-This is when developers decided to breath new life into this historic landmark.
+This is when developers decided to breathe new life into this historic landmark.

 If you want to sit down for a bit to eat, you will find about a half dozen top restaurants.
 Some of my picks include Boulette's Larder (Mediterranean), Gott's Roadside (burgers and fries), Hog Island Oyster Company (fresh oysters and clam chowder), and The Slanted Door (Vietnamese).
 You can eat here for breakfast, brunch, lunch, or dinner.